gl-inet/docs3.x/docs/specification/gl-usb150/index.md

 GL-USB150 is also named as Microuter.
 It is the smallest travel router ever.
 It doesn't has an Ethernet port but it has a USB to Ethernet convetor.
 So when it is plugged into your PC, it creates a wired network.

-It is mainly used to replace the wifi card of your PC or work as repeater.
-It is a firewall, separating your PC from public wifi networks.
+It is mainly used to replace the Wi-Fi card of your PC or work as repeater.
+It is a firewall, separating your PC from public Wi-Fi networks.

 ## Hardware Specification